 Each class meets twice a week for 30-45 minutes.
 Specific times are available by contacting the school office.
 Note: Class times are subject to change.

 For most classes, Horizon provides the instruments.
 In some instances, the students make their own instruments.
 In that case, you may be asked to provide some household items to make them with.
 For fourth grade, students are provided with recorders to play, but an option is given to purchase a recorder to keep at home.

 Are there concerts that my child will participate in?

 Yes.
 There are two main performances throughout the school year.
-Attendance of these concerts is considered mandatory and the dates are set by the beginning of the school year.
-Rarely, special concerts are added and, depending on the notification given, attendance may be optional.
+Attendance of these concerts is considered mandatory and the dates are on the school calendar.
+Rarely, are special concerts added and, depending on the notification given, attendance may be optional.
 We like to give the students adequate opportunities to apply the things they are learning in class as well as be able to bless an audience with the talents God has given them.
 Generally, there is a concert in December and a final concert just before the end of the school year.

 How do I sign my child up?